If you’ve never thought much about beekeeping, you might want to.

-There are 3 popular types of bee hives: Langstroth Hive, Top Bar Hive, and Warre Hive.
-Before we begin with the plans collection, let's learn the difference between each of them so you know which one to buid
+There are three popular types of beehives: Langstroth Hive, Top Bar Hive, and Warre Hive.
+Before we begin with the plans collection, let’s learn the difference between each of them so you know which one to build.

 Langstroth Hive Pros and Cons

 - Lots of resources and accessories available with standardized measurements

 - Stackable, space efficient for large-scale beekeeping

 - High disturbance when harvesting

 - No observation window

 - No heavy lifting (unless you need to move the entire hive)

 - Very cheap and easy to build for a small scale beekeeping